-In 2017, the founder of Haimney arrived from Argentina with his original idea of bringing his talented network of Argentinian artists to Europe, deciding on Barcelona as the city for the venture.
+In 2017, the founder of Haimney arrived from Argentina an idea of bringing talented network of Argentinian artists to Europe, deciding on Barcelona as the city for the venture.
 Why Barcelona?
-Mariano was enamoured with the vibrancy of the creative community in the city, and the mix of talented artisans from all over the world who have in the last decade converged in Barcelona.
+They were enamoured with the vibrancy of the creative community in the city, and the mix of talented artisans from all over the world who have in the last decade converged in Barcelona.

-This epiphany caused him to expand his idea beyond just Argentinian artists, as he soon discovered Catalan, Ukranian, Russian, Italian, French, Swiss, Spanish, British, and other international artists who shared the same love of Barcelona and the creativity it has spawned from the historically famous people such as Gaudi, Picasso, and Dali.
+This epiphany caused them to expand the idea beyond just Argentinian artists, as it was soon discovered there are Catalan, Ukranian, Russian, Italian, French, Swiss, Spanish, British, and other international artists who share the same love of Barcelona and the creativity it has spawned from the historically famous people such as Gaudi, Picasso, and Dali.

-After 6 months of construction work, with his own hands and his vision, plus the assistance of one of Haimney’s key curators, Irene Carbonari, the space was transformed.
+After 6 months of construction work, the space was transformed.
 Today, 400 square metres on three levels are dedicated to providing a multi-disciplinary space for artists, sculptors, musicians, visual artists, graphic designers, and more a home to express and share their creativity.